IsolateGPT: An Execution Isolation Architecture for LLM-Based Agentic Systems: Motivation

-Even in the absence of an active adversary, imprecise and ambiguous interpretation and application of natural language instructions by the LLM, could inadvertently pose similar risks to the users that exist in the presence of an active adversary~\cite{iqbal2023llm}.
-The interpretation of instructions could be imprecise and ambiguous in several situations, such as when there are conflicting instructions from the apps.
-For example, in Case study~\ref{cs:altering-system-behavior}, if the user installs a symptom diagnosis app, that instructs the LLM to be objective, along with the already installed fiction writing assistant app, that instructs the LLM to be imaginative, a conflict could arise.
-While interpreting these instructions, the LLM might make an ambiguous interpretation and impact the behavior of both the apps.
+Even in the absence of an adversary, imprecise and ambiguous interpretation and application of natural language instructions by an LLM could inadvertently pose similar risks to users as an adversary~\cite{iqbal2023llm}.
+The interpretation of instructions could be imprecise and ambiguous in several situations, such as when there are conflicting instructions from apps.
+For example, in Case study~\ref{cs:altering-system-behavior}, if the user installs a symptom diagnosis app that instructs the LLM to be objective, along with the already installed fiction writing assistant app that instructs the LLM to be imaginative, a conflict could arise.
+While interpreting these instructions, the LLM might make an ambiguous interpretation and impact the behavior of both apps.
 Similarly, the application of natural language policies can also be imprecise and ambiguous in several situations, such as when there is a misalignment of definitions.
-For example, a travel reservation app and a symptom diagnosis app might both require personal data, but the nature of personal data is different for both.
-While resolving a user request, the LLM might (mistakenly) share the same personal data with the travel app, that it initially collected for the symptom diagnosis app (similar to automatic data sharing discussed in Case study~\ref{cs:data-access}).
+For example, a travel reservation app and a symptom diagnosis app might both require \textit{personal data}, but the nature of personal data is different for both.
+While resolving a user request, the LLM might (mistakenly) share the same personal data with the travel app that it initially collected for the symptom diagnosis app (similar to automatic data sharing discussed in Case study~\ref{cs:data-access}).

-We take inspiration from the aforementioned security, privacy, and safety risks to draw goals that our system should achieve in order to provide protection against them.